China says tracking Covid cases now 'impossible' as infections soar

 Authorities are cracking down, with market regulators hitting one business in Beijing with a 300,000 yuan ($43,000) fine for selling overpriced test kits, the local Beijing News reported Tuesday.

-And in a sea change in a country where infection with the virus was once taboo and recovered patients faced discrimination, people are taking to social media to show off their test results and give detailed descriptions of their experiences being sick.
+And in a sea change for a country where infection with the virus was once taboo and recovered patients faced discrimination, people are taking to social media to show off their test results and give detailed descriptions of their experience while sick.

 "When my body temperature went past 37.2 degrees, I began to add some sugar and salt to my lemon water," Beijing-based Xiaohongshu social site user "Nina" wrote in one account intended as advice for those not yet infected.

-"I've been resurrected!!" wrote another account owner in the caption to a photo showing a row of five positive antigen tests and one negative.
+"I've been resurrected!!" wrote another account owner in the caption of a photo showing a row of five positive antigen tests and one negative.

 © 2022 AFP